Seven questions for Captain Alexey Nazarov

 I’m no professional photographer, but yes.
-Usually I only show them to my family and friends – and then only if I think they’ll be interested – but sometimes I put my photos on Facebook.
-Maybe when I’m older, I’ll find the time to collect everything and put it all into the right folders.
+Usually I only show them to my family and friends if I think they’ll be interested, but sometimes I put my photos on Facebook.
+Maybe when I’m older, I’ll collect everything and put it all into the right folders.

 What’s one luxury you miss during your time at sea?

 That’s easy: My family and my car.
 During my time off, I like to visit different countries with my wife and teenage son.

 Finally, what’s the last thing you do before you step off the ship?